isdanni/isdanni.github.io/_posts/2020-10-25-thinkpad-x1-extreme-pop-os.md

 ### 4.1.3.
 Root

 Then we can directly the rest of the space for the root.
+The file system is **ext4**.

 ![root](/assets/images/post/popos/root.png)

 ![root_space](/assets/images/post/popos/root_space.png)

-Make sure every partition is correct, then select `Erase and Install`.
+Make sure every partition is correct, then select **Erase and Install**.

 ![erase_install.png](/assets/images/post/popos/erase_install.png)